manosbatsis/corbeans/docs/src/main/tut/docs/starter-test.md

 ## Implicit Network

-Extending `WithImplicitNetworkIT` will automatically create and maintains a single Corda network throughout test execution, agin using the corbeans' config from `application.properties`.
+Extending `WithImplicitNetworkIT` will automatically create and maintain a single Corda network throughout test execution, using the corbeans' config from `application.properties`.
 You may override the latter with an additional file in your test classpath, i.e. `src/test/resources/application.properties`.

 Example: